Implantable Contact Lenses

-Our experienced refractive surgeon, Dr. Bret fisher, will make a small incision in your cornea.
+Our experienced refractive surgeon will make a small incision in your cornea.
 He places the thick, pliable lenses behind your iris and in front of your eye’s natural lens.

 Implantable lenses are also ideal if you have a condition that LASIK surgery is unable to correct.
 Extreme nearsightedness, for example, is a condition that usually requires ICLs as opposed to LASIK.

-The two types of ICLs approved by the FDA are the Verisyse and the Visian Implantable Contact Lens.
+The two types of ICLs approved by the FDA are the Verisyse and the EVO Implantable Contact Lens.

 The Verisyse lens is often an option for those with moderate to severe myopia who are not LASIK candidates.
 Unlike other ICLs, the Verisyse lens is placed in front of the iris, and the natural lens is left in the eye, allowing for uninterrupted focusing ability.

-The Visian Implantable Contact Lens is made from a collagen co-polymer and is placed behind the iris.
+The EVO Implantable Contact Lens is made from a collagen co-polymer and is placed behind the iris.